Glencairn Aisle: Historical timeline

-1532 - The Adams of Tour tithe deeds date from this year as a grant from the Abbot of Kelso.
+1532 - The Adams of Tour title deeds date from this year as a grant from the Abbot of Kelso.

 1560 & 1567 – Scottish Parliament abolished and outlawed the Catholic Mass.
 Collegiate churches ceased to exist.

 1567-69 - Archibald Crawford - First Protestant Minister.

 1567-71 - John Howie installed as the first Protestant Reader, appointed to read the Scriptures and set prayers in the absence of an ordained minister.
 Previously Howie was a vicar, chaplain and notary closely associated with the Earl of Glencairn and his family.

 1568-71 - Gavin Naismith - First Protestant Exhorter - a lay speaker, certified to hold meetings, lead prayers, and evangelise.
 Previously a monk at Kilwinning Abbey.

 1574 - Alexander Cunningham, 5th Earl of Glencairn was buried in the Glencairn Aisle crypt.

 1597 – Lady Jean Cunningham died and may have been interred in the crypt.

 1600 – James Cunningham, 7th Earl, commissioned the memorial monument in the old chancel at St Maurs Kirk.

 1610 – Margaret Cunningham, Countess of Glencairn died in January of this year.

 1628 – John Cunningham of Cambuskeith died in March 1628.

 1630 – James Cunningham, 7th Earl of Glencairn died and was buried in the Glencairn Aisle with his first wife.

 1661 - Last reference to the earl as Lord Superior or Patron of the church.

 1753 – William Coats, the minister, added a sundial that now sits above the cavetto on the west facing crow steps of the south gable end.

 1786 – James, 14th Earl, broke the connection of the Cunningham family with the area by selling the Barony and Estate of Kilmaurs to the Marchioness of Titchfield.

 1787 – The Rev. Alexander Miller was presented to the Kilmaurs congregation as its minister by Lord Eglinton.
 He featured in Robert Burns's 'The Holy Fair' poem.

 1788 – Mr Hamilton of Bardowie, a descendant of the Cunninghams, died at Kilmaurs Place and is the last known burial in the crypt.

 1791 - James Cunningham, 14th Earl of Glencairn died and although buried in Falmouth a requiem service was held in Ayrshire.
 The church and aisle at the time were connected and may have been the venue for the service.

 1793 – the aisle was in a "shameful state of disrepair"; however, an appeal for funds for restoration was not successful.

 1800 – Lady Henrieta Don of Newton, sister of the 14th and 15th Earls, and her daughter visited and some minor alterations were carried out shortly after, such as the erection of a lockable gate or door.